top of page

 In India, state governments do not take over places of worship belonging to any other religion except Hindu Dharm.
 Such discrimination and interference in management of places of worship is inconsistent with secularism.

 In addition, state governments tend to discriminate against Hindu temples and observance of Hindu religious practices.
 In case of dispute or need for use of authority's discretion, the State and its institutions tend to favour other religions over Hindus because Hindus are neither well organized nor do they raise their voice in support of each other.
-One of the main reasons is the lack of timely and credible information shared among the community.
+One of the main reasons is the lack of timely and credible information shared among the community, and a platform for raising their voice in a collective and coordinated manner.

 To meet these challenges, Global Hindu Temple Network has been established to: